jspecht3/terminal-tutorial/README.md

 ```
 In this example, the first line `$ echo "Hello World!"` means you are to use the command `echo` with the argument `"Hello World!"`.
 The second line `Hello World!` shows the output of the command.

+This `$` is different from `$variable`, which uses the value of a variable as an argument.

 ## Opening the Terminal
-Opening the terminal is different in each operating system.
+Opening the terminal is different on each operating system.
 Navigate to your platform below:

 - [Windows](#windows)
 - [Linux](#linux)